tailabTMU/ECP/README.md

 # Evidential Uncertainty Sets in Deep Classifiers Using Conformal Prediction
 #### Paper: Hamed Karimi, and Reza Samavi.
 "Evidential Uncertainty Sets in Deep Classifiers Using Conformal Prediction."
 ##### Accepted in The 13th Symposium on Conformal and Probabilistic Prediction with Applications (COPA 2024).
-To be published in To be published in Proceedings of Machine Learning Research (PMLR), vol. 230 (2024).
+To be published in Proceedings of Machine Learning Research (PMLR), vol. 230 (2024).

 ## Getting Started
 This is a brief description on the implementation files for the paper.